dopt/users-javascript-node-client/README.md

 ## Overview

-The Dopt users JavaScript client is a friendly server-side package for accessing identifying users and groups and properties associated with them to Dopt.
+The Dopt users JavaScript client is a friendly server-side package for identifying users and/or groups along with properties associated with them to Dopt.

 It is published to npm as [`@dopt/users-javascript-node-client`](https://www.npmjs.com/package/@dopt/users-javascript-node-client).